Isochrone Color-Magnitude Diagram

 Reading in: MIST.iso

-Using these parameters, evaluate the observed flux at 10 parsecs in each band:
+Using these parameters, evaluate the photometric irradiance in each band:

 [4]: